Justin Fairfax: Sexual assault allegations

 I deny this latest unsubstantiated allegation.
 It is demonstrably false.
 I have never forced myself on anyone ever.
 I demand a full investigation into these unsubstantiated and false allegations.
 Such an investigation will confirm my account because I am telling the truth.
 I will clear my good name and I have nothing to hide.
 I have passed two full, field background checks by the FBI and run for office in two highly contested elections with nothing like this being raised before.
 It is obvious that a vicious and coordinated smear campaign is being orchestrated against me.
 I will not resign.

 The second allegation caused a wave of calls for Fairfax to resign from politicians including many Democrats in the General Assembly; most of Virginia's Democratic members of Congress, including Tim Kaine; former governor Terry McAuliffe; and multiple nationally prominent Democrats, including several running for president in 2020.
 Delegate Patrick Hope, also a Democrat, announced that he would introduce articles of impeachment against Fairfax within three days if Fairfax had not resigned.
 The Virginia legislature's Black Caucus asked Fairfax to resign.

 Hope backed off his plan to introduce articles of impeachment after fellow House Democrats said they were not prepared for the process, saying "additional conversations" were needed.
-Tyson's lawyer has reached out to the Suffolk County, Massachusetts district attorney to schedule a meeting to detail her allegations, while a spokesman for Fairfax said he would be willing to cooperate with any probe and to "explore all options with regard to filing his own criminal complaint in response to the filing of a false criminal complaint against him."
+Tyson's lawyer reached out to the Suffolk County, Massachusetts district attorney to schedule a meeting to detail her allegations, while a spokesman for Fairfax said he would be willing to cooperate with any probe and to "explore all options with regard to filing his own criminal complaint in response to the filing of a false criminal complaint against him."